Updated: Aug 4

-When your child wakes early you want to keep them in the dark, until it is time to wake up aim for 6am to start with or at least for 20-30 minutes.
+When your child wakes early you want to keep them in the dark, for 10-15 minutes each day or few days until you reach 6am.
 If you can't leave your child during this time then go in the room and sit with them in the dark.
-When it is 6am for 20-30 minutes is up then make a big deal of it being morning time - open the curtains, turn the light on, good morning.
+When it is time to wake up, open the curtains, turn the light on, good morning.
 It's the last thing you want to do but it's important.
 You want your child to wake up due to the environment cues - light=wake up time.
 Not getting up and going downstairs when it's still dark.

 Noise - are there any noises that are waking your child up.
 They are in a very light sleep around 5am so the slightest noise can wake them up.
 10pm you can go in your child's room and put their clothes away, 5am and the boiler switching on can wake them up.
 Does a parent get up and shower early, dog barking, birds outside the window?
 If yes pink/white noise can help block out any environment noises.

 Food - don't feed your child until breakfast time.
 There is loads of research showing that meal times effect our circadian rhythm (internal body clock) If you have been feeding your child even if it's just a cup of milk shift this later 15 minutes each morning until your reach breakfast time

 (I'm not referring to young babies here - baby wakes early you feed them)